ccwang002/cptac3-gbm-analysis/README.md

 The preliminary analysis to help Tao from PNNL to design the proteomic experiment plexes.
 The main goal is to address the 5 tumors that are clustered with GTEx normals using single-shot mass spectrometry.

+### `201811_rnaseq_salmon`
+RNA quantification of high-confident protein coding trasncripts (Ensembl v90).
+Only transcripts of protein coding with TSL 1 or TSL NA (e.g. single exon trasncripts) were included.
+Note that CPTAC used total RNA-seq, so the mapping rate using this approach is low.